conduktor/conduktor-docs/README.md

 Production is on `main`: [https://docs.conduktor.io](https://docs.conduktor.io).

-In most cases, you'll be editing Markdown files in the **guides** directory.
+In most cases, you'll be editing Markdown files in the **guide** directory.

 For a local preview (on *localhost:3000*), run `yarn start`.